 6. Create a Habitat Friendly to Birds

 If you have space, you can also keep chickens.
-Let them wander throughout your yard and around the house to help take care of bad garden worms and other pest problems.
+They will help with destructive garden worms and other pests.

 7. Vinegar Solution